Response of Florida Shelf Ecosystems to Climate Change: The FLaSH Project

 Other impacts of concern that will interact with ocean acidification and stress calcifying organisms include increased rainfall and runoff, increased frequency and severity of coastal storms, higher ocean temperatures, and rising sea levels.

-This project is part of the U.S. Geological Survey (USGS) field research on ocean acidification.
-USGS is also leading similar projects in the Arctic and Caribbean regions.
+This project was part of the U.S. Geological Survey (USGS) field research on ocean acidification based out of Florida’s St. Petersburg Coastal and Marine Science Center.
+USGS led similar projects in the Arctic and Caribbean regions.

-With support from state and federal agencies and universities, scientists are studying the impact of global climate change on ocean chemistry.
-Scientists are examining baseline carbon and carbonate data and the process of biogenic calcification along the east and west shelves of Florida.
+With support from state and federal agencies and universities, USGS scientists studied the impact of global climate change on ocean chemistry by monitoring baseline carbon and carbonate data and evaluating the process of biogenic calcification along the east and west shelves of Florida.
 Both shelves are located along a gradient of temperate and subtropical climates.
-Scientists are examining the distribution changes between benthic assemblages in temperate and subtropical zones to find evidence of ocean acidification effects on calcifying organisms.
-In addition, researchers are using satellite data to provide a view of how the Florida shelf is responding to environmental change over time.
+Scientists examined the distribution changes between benthic assemblages in temperate and subtropical zones to detect evidence of ocean acidification effects on calcifying organisms.
+In addition, researchers used satellite data to provide a view of how the Florida shelf is responding to environmental change over time.

 Outcomes and Conclusions

-Gregg, R. M. (2010).
-Response of Florida Shelf Ecosystems to Climate Change: The FLaSH Project [Case study on a project of the U.S. Geological Survey's St. Petersburg Coastal and Marine Science Center].
-Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/response-florida-shelf-ecosystems-clim...
-(Last updated May 2011)
+Gregg, R. M. (2021).
+Response of Florida Shelf Ecosystems to Climate Change: The FLaSH Project [Case study on a project of the U.S. Geological Survey’s St. Petersburg Coastal and Marine Science Center].
+Version 2.0.
+Product of EcoAdapt’s State of Adaptation Program.
+(Last updated July 2021)